An introduction to five of the finest Italian Lakes

 - Best for: lakeside chillers, culture vultures and adrenaline junkies

 The first visitors to this deeply picturesque lake in the Trentino region were 19th-century mountaineers using it as a base for tackling the massive Dolomite peaks, which still tower dramatically over the waters.

 The lake is protected as part of Trentino's largest national park and those alpine peaks by UNESCO.
 Lake Molveno* is breathtaking to look at and to take in as its water plummets to 123 m deep, making it the deepest lake in the region.

-There are plenty of opportunities for getting out on the water, ranging from canoeing and stand up paddle boarding, through to sailing.
+There are plenty of opportunities for getting out on the water, ranging from canoeing and stand up paddleboarding to sailing.

-If you want to really get the adrenaline pumping you can head up on the gondola to the Pradel Plateau where you can hike, bike, let rip in the Forest Park on the aerial assault course, or even engage in some heart-pumping via ferrata mountain tackling.
+If you want to really get the adrenaline pumping you can head up on the gondola to the Pradel Plateau where you can hike, bike and let rip in the Forest Park on the aerial assault course or even engage in some heart-pumping via ferrata mountain tackling.

 Weather in the Italian Lakes